garrettboone/passbolt_troubleshooting/README.md

 # passbolt_troubleshooting
-Troubleshooting question flow to aide in finding resources and explanations
+Troubleshooting question flow which complements the Passbolt forum and help sites and aides in finding resources and explanations